Rare and Beautiful Flowers of the Himalayas

 The flowers are bright yellow in color and have a single velvet hairy-stalk.
 Yellow Himalayan Oxeye Daisy grows in large clumps in airline meadows in the Himalayas from Kashmir to West Nepal and West Tibet., at altitudes 3000-4300m.
 The flowering takes place from July to August.

-It is used in Homeopathy to treat Asthma, Whooping Cough.
+It is used in Homeopathy to treat Asthma and whooping Cough.

 Image result for blue anemone flower